7 Best Cryptos to Mine in February 2025

 Instead, Bitcoin Gold opted for the Equihash function.
 In a nutshell, Equihash is ASIC-resistant.
 This helps Bitcoin Gold achieve its goal of democratizing Bitcoin.
 As such, anyone can mine Bitcoin Gold with a basic GPU.
 Moreover, the Equihash mining process is a lot more energy efficient.
 This means you won’t be hit with huge electricity bills.

 Similar to Bitcoin, the Bitcoin Gold block confirmation time is approximately 10 minutes.
-The block reward is currently at 6.25 BTG.
-This will be reduced by 50% on the same day as the next Bitcoin halving event.
+The block reward is currently at 3.125 BTG.
+This was reduced by 50% on the previous Bitcoin halving event in April 24.
 Bitcoin Gold has a market capitalization of nearly $480 million.
 BTG is up 60% in the prior 12 months.

 5. Zcash (ZEC) – Great Option for Privacy-Focused Miners